 Just remember that is important to take a flexible and supportive approach with those affected by Alzheimer’s and dementia.
 Take breaks, communicate, and, ask for input on what they would like or what could be done to improve their experience.
 Feeling important, empowered, and loved will go a long way to improving the lived experience of people with Alzheimer’s and dementia.

-If you ever get overwhelmed as a caregiver to someone with Alzheimer's Alegre Home Care offers home care assistance in San Francisco and the nearby areas that can help.
+If you ever get overwhelmed as a caregiver to someone with Alzheimer's Alegre Home Care offers home care assistance in Modesto and the nearby areas that can help.
 Contact us to learn more!